All About Those Clicks: Tools to Analyze Your Web Traffic9 min read

 - What pages on your site are the most popular?

-A heatmap is a way to display visitor data on a warm/cool color spectrum.
-These kinds of charts make it easy to see trends in large amounts of data.
-We see them all the time in weather forecasting.
+A heatmap makes it easy to see trends in large amounts of data by displaying visitor behavior on a warm/cool color spectrum.
+We see these kinds of charts all the time in weather forecasting.
 While most pie charts or line graphs need some amount of interpretation, a heatmap paints a clear visual picture and is easy to read.

 In web analytics, a heatmap can be used to see where visitors click on your website, or how far down a page they scroll.
 It helps you see where visitors are directing their attention and if you have arranged your content to the greatest advantage.
 Heatmaps help answer the question: is my most important content being used to its fullest potential?

-Here are a few easy tools to get you started with your own heatmaps:
+Here are two easy tools to get you started with your own heatmaps:

 - Crazyegg claims to be the original website heatmap tool.
 They offer a free trial of their services and also provide some insightful resources and case studies.